-The CONSULTANT will perform the noise analysis, noise abatement evaluation, and assessment of construction noise and vibration in accordance with the PD&E Manual and the current version of FDOT's Traffic Noise Modeling and Analysis Practitioner's Handbook.
+The CONSULTANT will perform the noise analysis, noise abatement evaluation, and assessment of construction noise and vibration in accordance with the Part 2, Chapter 18 of the PD&E Manual and the current version of FDOT's Traffic Noise Modeling and Analysis Practitioner's Handbook.
 The CONSULTANT will attend a noise study methodology meeting with the DEPARTMENT prior to beginning analysis.

 The CONSULTANT will document methodology and results of noise analysis and noise abatement evaluation in the Noise Study Report (NSR).
-The CONSULTANT will provide an electronic copy of the NSR, in PDF format, as well as all Traffic Noise Model (TNM) input/output files, and "readme" files that support the information documented in the report.
+The CONSULTANT will provide an electronic copy of the NSR, in PDF format, as well as all Traffic Noise Model (TNM) input/output files, and "readme" file that support the information documented in the report.